codemarc/omnidock/README.md

 ##### Up and running

-1. Create the Omni account for testing and login to it.
+1. Create the Omni account for testing and login to it. ( Boot2Docker tries to auto-share your /Users (OSX) or C:\Users (Windows) directory )

 1. Download and run the latest boot2docker install. all the way thru (it may require a full reboot).
 If you are using an older PC you may need to enable the hardware virtiualization setting in the bios.